thatQuestions to ask a divorce lawyer

 Far from just physically violent behaviour that causes visible injury, “family violence” also extends to behaviour that is coercing, controlling and/or causes fear to a member of your family.
 In the absence of of physical proof of injury, there are many other ways to demonstrate evidence of family violence.
 For example:

-- Bank records that demonstrate one-sided patterns of economic behaviour could be used to indicate economic violence.
+- Bank records that demonstrate one-sided patterns of economic behaviour may indicate economic violence.

 - Expert evidence from psychologists, counsellors and other medical practitioners can be brought in as evidence of either the actual impact on you, or the likely impact of certain threatening types of behaviour.